 The presentation and the first round of questions is followed by the second part of the meeting, where only the Bank Board and the heads of these units are present.
 The Bank Board members express their views on the current situation and indicate how they will vote.
 At the end of the meeting, the Bank Board votes on interest rates and exceptionally also on other monetary policy measures.

 The outcome of the meeting is then published and presented at a press conference in the afternoon in the form of a statement of the Bank Board.
 The ratio of the votes cast and the reasons for the decision are disclosed along with the decision itself.

 Minutes of the Bank Board meeting are published on the Friday following the monetary policy meeting.
 They present key arguments attributed to specific Bank Board members so the public can learn about the arguments made during the meeting.

 When a new forecast is available, the Monetary Policy Report is published together with the minutes of the meeting.
 It describes the forecast, the baseline and additional scenarios, and monetary policy considerations.
-When a new forecast is not available, a Graph of Risks to the Inflation Projection (GRIP) is published.
-It captures the effect of newly available information on the inflation and interest rate outlook.
+When a new forecast is not available, a description of the risks to the inflation forecast assessed by economists from the Monetary Department is published.

 Six years after the monetary policy meeting